DuckDuck5000/TradingSystem/README.md

 ## Conclusion

 This order matching system is designed to be **modular, scalable, and extendable**.
 It provides a solid foundation for building a **full-featured trading platform**—from a simple in-memory prototype to a production-ready system with real-time analytics and advanced trading features.

+## Future Improvements

+- **Stock Information**: Fetch and display stock price data for different instruments.
+- **Login System**: Implement user authentication to track and view trade history.
+- **Trading Dashboard**: Enhance the UI for real-time visualization of trades and order book updates.